 Level or slope?

-Some builders add a slight slope down away from the house, but since this was a tub filled with water, I played it safe and kept it level which is what the tub guidelines suggest.
+When building a deck, some builders add a slight slope down away from the house for water run-off purposes.
+Since this is a tub filled with water, I played it safe and kept it level which is what the tub guidelines suggest.

 Adding the inner framework